How to Pick A Whiskey

 How to Pick a Whiskey

-The staff at a good liquor store can guide you to quality whiskeys in a variety of whiskey styles: scotch whiskey from Scotland, Canadian whiskey, Japanese whiskey, and American ryes and bourbons.
+The staff at a good liquor store can guide you to quality whiskeys in a variety of whiskey styles: Scotch whiskey from Scotland, Canadian whiskey, Japanese whiskey, and American ryes and bourbons.
 Each will have offerings in a variety of alcohol by volume (ABV) or proof.
 For example, 90 proof whiskey has a 45% ABV and some may exceed 140 proof (70% ABV)!
 Luckily, every bottle has its proof and ABV written clearly somewhere on the label, removing confusion as you decide the alcohol level you prefer.

 Each style has its own profile.
 Scotch’s, for instance, have the widest array: delicate, earthy, fruity, salty, and smoky.
 Some say Japanese whiskeys are similar as many borrow scotch distilling techniques.
 Canadian whiskeys have their own traits and are highly favored by many and American ryes can run spicy and bourbons sweet.